NataliaLGdelRey/Greek_Tourism-_Insight/README.md

 ## Conclusion

-- Best month to travel: September.
+- Best month to travel: June.
 - Dataset was not very conducive to accurate machine learning models.
 - May be due to inclusion of synthetic data.